Lev Anninsky: Biography

 Anninsky was born in Rostov-on-Don, to Alexander Anninsky, a cossack from stanitsa Novo-Anninskaya, and Anna (Khana Zalmanovna) Alexandrova, born in Lyubech, Ukraine.
 His grandmother Bronislava Gershenovich was murdered in 1921 on a country road by members of the Chernigov-based Ivan Galaka's gang, for being Jewish.
 In his early years he read a lot, mostly Russian classics and history books, but also philosophers like Hegel and Kant.
 In 1939, as a five-year-old, he appeared on screen, cast as a kindergarten boy in the film The Foundling (Подкидыш).
-Anninsky's father, originally a school teacher, later a Mosfilm producer, in 1941 went to War and was gone missing.
-As Anninsky learned years later, he got injured during the German aviation raid in mid-1942 near Polotsk, was captured and later shot dead by the Ukrainian polizei.
+Anninsky's father, originally a school teacher, later a Mosfilm producer, 1941 went to War and was gone missing.
+As Anninsky learned years later, he got injured during the German aviation raid in mid-1942 near Polotsk, was captured and was later shot dead by the Ukrainian polizei.
 Anninsky's mother taught chemistry in a technical college for the rest of her life.

 In 1956, still a student at the Moscow University philological faculty, Anninsky debuted as a literary critic with the analysis of Vladimir Dudintsev's novel Not by Bread Alone.
 After the graduation he was about to join the post-graduate courses, but this coincided with the events in Hungary.
 Since the uprising there has been instigated by this country's literary elite, the CPSU decided to "brush the ideology up" in the Soviet academic circles and Anninsky found out that to re-join the university he'll have to do some practical work first.
 He spent half a year in the Sovetsky Soyuz magazine, got fired, joined the Literaturnaya Gazeta (1957-1960), then Znamya magazine (1960-1967).
 In 1965 The Nut's Core, his first major collection of critical essays came out.